 Toggle: English / Spanish

 Chancroid is a bacterial infection that is spread through sexual contact.

 Chancroid is caused by a bacteria called Haemophilus ducreyi.

-Within 1 day to 2 weeks after getting chancroid, a person will get a small bump in the genitals.
+Within 1 day to 2 weeks after becoming infected, a person will get a small bump on the genitals.
 The bump becomes an ulcer within a day after it first appears.
 The ulcer:

 - Ranges in size from 1/8 inch to 2 inches in diameter